reframe-hpc/reframe/docs/running.rst

 The ``-c`` option completely overrides the default path.
 Currently, there is no option to prepend or append to the default regression path.
-However, you can build your own check path by specifying a colon separated list of paths to the ``-c`` option.
+However, you can build your own check path by specifying multiple times the ``-c`` option.
-The ``-c``\ option accepts also regular files.
+The ``-c`` option accepts also regular files.
 This is very useful when you are implementing new regression tests, since it allows you to run only your test:

 .. code-block:: bash